Empower Your Practice

 Journal for Practice Managers

-Vladimir Kovalskiy
+Vlad Kovalskiy

-Private healthcare in particular has benefits from a wealth of opportunities when it comes to creating an ecosystem in which patients can learn how to engage with their own day-to-day health.
+Private healthcare in particular has benefits from a wealth of opportunities when it comes to creating an integrated medical ecosystem in which patients can learn how to engage with their own day-to-day health.
 Such an ecosystem can support not just a more holistic, well-rounded approach to treatment, but also a more comprehensive and prophylactic effort at perfecting diagnostics and telemedicine amongst other areas.

 Lavinia Ionita, medical doctor, CEO & co-founder of Akesio, said: "The switch from the reactive to pro-active medicine has already started and more and more individuals adhere to the concept of 'personalised health' and a 'preventative approach.'
 Health shouldn't wait and we ought to build our health and wellbeing every single day, especially since making lifestyle changes is now recognised as one of the most powerful and accessible ways to stay healthy and vigorous.